 The Shadow of the Necromancer is a bit experimental, and doesn’t fit any common comics genre.
 It’s pure dark fantasy, and it indulges my love for gothic imagery.

 Lisa Willich, a college student, wakes up one morning in the body of an evil necromancer.
-She finds herself in an ancient, cobweb-strewn crypt, in a sprawling necropolis full of the undead, in an otherworldly gothic city built on the borderland between the realms of the living and the dead, and she has no idea where she is or how she got there.
+She finds herself in an ancient, cobweb-festooned crypt, in a sprawling necropolis full of the undead, in an otherworldly gothic city built on the borderland between the realms of the living and the dead.
+She has no idea where she is or how she got there.
 She’s going to have to unravel the mystery, and when she does she’ll discover that her new body’s original owner has done something terrible, and she’s the only one who can undo it.
 So that’ll be fun.

 So this is where you are.
 The images above are the gateways to these worlds, and I hope you'll explore at least one of them.
 Either way, thanks for visiting my multiverse!